CMPE-297-Team4/AgenticTableTop/README.md

 An AI-powered Dungeons & Dragons game simulator where AI agents take on multiple roles - Dungeon Master, NPCs, monsters, and more - to create dynamic, interactive tabletop RPG experiences.

+**New to D&D or this project?** Read the [Introduction Guide](INTRO.md) for a beginner-friendly explanation of what this does and why it's useful.

 ## Vision

 Build a complete D&D game simulator where: